ElinEunjung/shors-algorithm-rsa/README.md

 - Modular exponentiation as a unitary gate
 - Quantum Phase Estimation (QPE)"
 - Visualization of circuit behavior for small composite numbers (e.g, `n = 15`)
+- Discrepancy (Limitation of QPE)
 - [Optional] Comparison: Classical vs. Quantum order finding
 - [Optional] Classical post-processing to factor `n` using the found order `r`
+- Limitation and Final thoughts

 The goal is to illustrate the **quantum speedup** enabled by QPE in Shor's algorithm.
 An optional section shows how full RSA factorization could proceed once the period is known.